Ed-Whyatt/titan-barbers/README.md

 -   #### Typography

      -   The main fonts on this site are Lato and Poppins with a fall back font of sans-serif.
-     -	 The font of the shop name in the header of this site is Pacifio with a fall back of sans-serif.
+     -	 The font of the shop name in the header of this site is Pacifico with a fall back of cursive.

 -   #### Imagery